hanishkvc/prgs-hw-dsoquad-plotter/readme.rst

 --overlaytimedivs <time[:StringOfCharMarkers]>

-  Allows a overlay of timedivs, based on the time granularity specified, starting from position where mouse-right button is clicked.
+  Allows overlaying of a virtual clock signal | timedivs, based on the time granularity specified, starting from position where mouse-right button is clicked.

+  Additionally allow hint to be passed to the guided digital data decode of analog signal logic, in the form of a StringOfCharMarkers.

-  If a StringOfCharMarkers is specified, place one char at a time from this string into adjacent overlay time divs.
+  This places one char at a time from this string into adjacent overlay time divs.

-  Also show signal data interpreted as binary digital values, wrt each overlaid time division, as it appears at their centers.
+  Also shows channel signal data interpreted as binary digital values, wrt each overlaid time division, as it appears at their centers, guided based on the string of Markers/hints.

   Additionally 8bit hex value wrt guessed binary digital data can be printed.

   For this

-    If looking at serial bus data which follow start-bitpositions-stop template then use, S(tart),0-7(BitPositions),s(top) as the markers. s marker will trigger printing of accumulated hex value on plot.
+    If looking at serial bus data which follow start-bitpositions-stop template then use S(tart), 0-7(BitPositions), s(top) as the markers. s marker will trigger printing of accumulated hex value on plot.

     If looking at serial digital bus data, which contains only data bits